-- Encouraging parents to remain in their vehicles and drop off children at the designated drop off zones. - Requiring parents that need to escort younger children to their screening and during pickup to wear a mask. - Posting signs in meeting rooms, limiting the capacity and layout for physical distancing. - Where possible, staggering passing periods and break times to avoid congestion. - Assigning stable groups and distanced seating areas for lunch. - Placing signage and/or markers to assist with physical distancing, including: - "Stand here" markers where students or staff are required to assemble or wait in line - o "One Way" markers to establish single direction flow in hallways, where feasible - At restrooms to: - Limit entry to students from specific classrooms nearby - Limit the number of students using it at one time - Indicate where to wait in line
+- Encouraging parents to remain in their vehicles and drop off children at the designated drop off zones. - Requiring parents that need to escort younger children to their screening and during pickup to wear a mask. - Posting signs in meeting rooms, limiting the capacity and layout for physical distancing. - Where possible, staggering passing periods and break times to avoid congestion. - Assigning stable groups and distanced seating areas for lunch. - Placing signage and/or markers to assist with physical distancing, including: - o "Stand here" markers where students or staff are required to assemble or wait in line - o "One Way" markers to establish single direction flow in hallways, where feasible - At restrooms to: - Limit entry to students from specific classrooms nearby - Limit the number of students using it at one time - Indicate where to wait in line

-Individuals will be kept as far apart as possible when there are situations where three feet of physical distancing cannot be achieved.
+Individuals will be kept as far apart as possible when there are situations where six (staff) or three (students) feet of physical distancing cannot be achieved.

-In situations where three feet of physical distance cannot be maintained for individuals, the following measures will be implemented, to the greatest extent possible.
+In situations where six (staff) or three (students) of physical distance cannot be maintained for individuals, the following measures will be implemented, to the greatest extent possible.